 Toyota & Lexus test EV market with multi-energy platform models

-Toyota recently launched its C-HR Electric car in China with a 400 km range.
-Based on the e-TNGA platform, the C-HR Electric is the company’s first mass-produced electric car and is made through the GAC-Toyota joint venture.
+Toyota launched its C-HR Electric car in China with a 400 km range last year.
+The C-HR Electric, a China-only product, is the company’s first mass-produced electric car and is made through local joint ventures (with GAC and FAW) under different names.
 The car is powered by a 54.3 kWh battery pack and gets a 150 kW electric motor that makes 300 Nm of torque.
-Lexus also launched its own electric car in China, Lexus UX 300e, with the same powertrain with similar power and range outputs.
-The Lexus UX 300e is built on the GA-C platform, which is again a modified version of the TNGA architecture.
+It is a conversion of the ICE-powered C-HR.

 Toyota’s luxury car division, Lexus, also launched its own electric car in China, the UX 300e, with the same powertrain with similar power and range outputs.
 The Lexus UX 300e is built on the GA-C platform, which is again a modified version of the TNGA architecture.
 It is available in global markets Japan, Europe, UK and Indonesia.